SamLegros/ama/README.md

-# SamLegros/ama
+# SamSverko/ama

-A repository to ask SamLegros anything.
+A repository to ask SamSverko anything.

 This is a quick little ask-me-anything type of repository.
 It is forked from [@holman's feedback repo](https://github.com/holman/ama) and seems like a pretty fantastic idea in lieu of traditional blog comments, email, and the like.